thedynamiclinker/ld/business/The Other Place.md

 **Competitive Advantage:**

-- A novel concept that differentiates Where To Find People from traditional venues.
+- A novel concept that differentiates The Other Place from traditional venues.

 - A focus on solving a real social problem, not just providing food and drinks.